Essential Oils

 ECHA Publishes Draft Agenda For RAC-77 CLH WG Meeting (27–29 April 2026)

-ECHA has advanced the harmonised classification process for several high-profile substances, including TFA and propylparaben, with technical reviews scheduled for April 2026.
+ECHA has scheduled technical reviews for the harmonised classification of several high-profile substances, including TFA and propylparaben, for April 2026.
 Resulting hazard reclassifications would mandate significant updates to product labelling and could trigger automatic use restrictions under downstream EU regulations.

 echa.europa.euEuropean UnionEuropean Union